Charity shop bargain-hunting tricks

 The downside for buyers is bidding wars break out over many auctions thanks to eBay's size.
 Most items are auctioned, but you can occasionally pick up a buy-it-now bargain – and it's all going to charity.

-- Get touchy-feely.
 One of the quickest ways to sort Chanel from C&A is to feel clothes as you rifle through the rails.
+Of course, at the moment, you should refrain from being too hands-on with stuff you don't intend to buy, but it's still worth a cheeky feel before you part with your cash just to check fabric quality.

 Go for classic items in natural fibres such as silk, cashmere and merino, which are more expensive new than synthetic.
 You'd be surprised how quickly you learn to find the nicer bits just by touch.

-- Go to specialist charity shops, eg, books, furniture and bridal.
 Many charity shops have specialist branches.
-If you're doing up your pad, British Heart Foundation has more than 185 furniture and electrical stores across the UK.
+If you're doing up your pad, British Heart Foundation has 185 furniture and electrical stores across England, Scotland and Wales (not Northern Ireland).
+While its shops have reopened it advises to check opening hours before heading out, as some have changed.

 Sue Ryder has shops specialising in vintage and retro clothes, homeware, bric-a-brac and more, as well as stores where everything is £3 or less.
 You can search for these online.

-Oxfam is known for its brill book and furniture shops.
+Oxfam is known for its fantastic book and furniture shops.
 Got your heart set on a designer wedding gown?
-It also has 12 specialist bridal departments which stock dresses from £30, as well as accessories.
+It also has 12 specialist bridal boutiques which stock dresses from £30, as well as accessories, including Chippenham and Leatherhead.
 Forumite little_miss_sunshine was chuffed with her dress:

 I bought my wedding dress from Oxfam in Leicester.
 No one had noticed it and it was a fraction of the cost of a new one.
 It was in great condition, I felt good about giving money to charity too.
 I also got my bridesmaids' dresses second-hand – got two lovely dresses for £50 each!

-- Get to know shop staff.
 Establish a rapport with your local charity shop volunteers.
-Ask them which days they put out new items and when spring stock will hit the shelves, for example.
+Ask them which days they put out new items and when seasonal stock will hit the shelves, for example.
 Are they getting any big donations from manufacturers?

 If you're looking for something specific, such as a toy, it's always worth asking if they've got any out the back.